Work with our staff

 Please contact our Media Liaison about interviews and public statements.

 Christine Griffiths, Suzanne Millar and Kerry Adams have advised coroners, ACC and the Health and Disability Commissioner on cases involving midwives.

 Associate Professor Matt King has extensive experience investigating and giving evidence about traffic accidents for private parties, insurance companies, law enforcement agencies and governments in New Zealand, France and USA.

 Our researchers are interested in speaking about their work.
 For example, Professor Jo Kirkwood has presented her work on entrepreneurs who are mothers to business women.
 David Finnie has been presenting his construction research to quantity surveyors and construction lawyers.

 Many of our researchers hold roles that enable them to contribute their expertise at a governance level for relevant organisations.
 For example:

-- Kerry Adams (midwifery) is Deputy Chair of the Midwifery Council.
+- Kerry Adams is Co-Chair (Tangata Tiriti) of the Midwifery Council.

 - Professor Karole Hogarth is a member of a reference group contributing to a project on infectious diseases and antimicrobial resistance initiated by the Prime Minister’s Chief Science Advisor.

 - Associate Professor Martin Andrew is a board and committee member for WIL NZ (Work Integrated Learning NZ).

 - Associate Professor Kelli Te Maihāroa is the Co-General Secretariate for Asia Pacific Peace Research Association.
 She has over twenty years of Māori Governance experience and sits on two mana whenua governance boards.